typescript-cheatsheets/react/docs/hoc/full-example.md

 ---
 id: full_example
 sidebar_label: Full HOC Example
-title: Section 0: Full HOC Example
+title: "Section 0: Full HOC Example"
 ---

 > This is an HOC example for you to copy and paste.
 If you certain pieces don't make sense for you, head to [Section 1](#section-1-react-hoc-docs-in-typescript) to get a detailed walkthrough via a complete translation of the React docs in TypeScript.